danteWei/Swift/README.md

 ##Usage##
 ***

-Just go to the `file` manu and `import` the playground project into your Xcode and open the project.
+Just go to the `file` menu and `import` the playground project into your Xcode and open the project.

 You will see the codes in the right half of the screen, and the output in the left half.